While in search of a sweet, gooey, quick-to-pull-together dessert, these Raspberry Rolo Puffs were born!

 For that day these three simple things transformed into something really lovely.

 Inside little puff pastry pouches, the raspberries and candies melted together into a sweet-tart, caramelly puddle.

 Though the puffs were at first shaped like turnovers or hand-pies, I abandoned this shape upon seeing how quickly the melty center escaped.

 Instead, the pouches, pulled up and pinched together at the top are a much better vessel for this filling.

-Sweet, berried, chocolatey, flaky.
+Sweet, berried, chocolaty, flaky.
 And easy to make!

 Have some, won’t you?
 The recipe is below!
 And here are two more raspberry indulgences to try!

 Flaky puff pastry holds a sweet filling of raspberries and Rolo candies!